jeancarl/tjbot-labs/say-what-i-see/node-red/README.md

     The see node uses the Watson Visual Recognition service, which requires service credentials from IBM Cloud.
 Click the pencil icon to the right of the **Bot** dropdown menu.

-3. Click the link icon next to the **Visual Recognition** heading to launch into the IBM Cloud console and create a Watson Visual Recognition service instance.
+3. Click the link icon next to the **Visual Recognition** heading to launch into the IBM Cloud console.
+Sign into your IBM Cloud account if prompted.

     ![](assets/1.3.png)
-4. If you don't have an IBM Cloud account, sign up for an account.
-Sign into your account if prompted.
-Leave the service name as is.
+4. Leave the service name as is.
 Click **Create**.

     ![](assets/1.4.png)